 Portrait of James W. Gough.

 Gough noticed a rock with mineralization on it and having seen similar looking rocks in mines, he and Johnson began to dig around the rock.
-They thought it might indicate the existence precious metals, but as they dug, the rock fell into a dark hole where they could see daylight coming in from another opening.
+They thought it might indicate the existence of precious metals, but as they dug, the rock fell into a dark hole where they could see daylight coming in from another opening.
 Moving toward the light, they worked at clearing away the debris around a large boulder that fell into the void that was the entrance to Timpanogos Cave.
 The boys explored the cave until they reached a deep pit.

 Unable to cross the pit, they returned to Hansen Cave, informed their group of what they had discovered and the entire group explored the new cave.
-A log was brought in from the surface to enable everyone to cross the deep pit, and the group reached "The Heart of Timpanogos" that day.
+A log was brought in from the surface to enable everyone to cross the deep pit, and asthey explored the group neared "The Heart of Timpanogos" that day.
 They resolved to come back later, and in two weeks with rope, string and carbide lanterns in tow, traveled as far as "Father Time's Jewel Box."
 As time passed, a landslide occurred in the area and the entrance to Timpanogos Cave was lost.